-SIA Avionte, Inc., SIA Easy Ice, LLC, SIA GH Inc., SIA MAC, Inc., SIA TT, Inc., and SIA Vector, Inc., 100% owned by the Company, are each filing standalone C Corporation tax returns for federal and state purposes.
+SIA-Avionte, Inc., SIA-Easy Ice, LLC, SIA-GH Inc., SIA-HT, Inc., SIA-MAC, Inc., SIA-TT, Inc., and SIA-Vector, Inc., each 100% owned by the Company, are each filing standalone C Corporation tax returns for federal and state purposes.
 As separately regarded entities for tax purposes, these entities are taxed at normal corporate rates.
 For tax purposes, any distributions by the entities to the parent company would generally need to be distributed to the Company's shareholders.
 Generally, such distributions of the entities' income to the Company's shareholders will be considered as qualified dividends for tax purposes.
-The entities taxable net income will differ from U.S. GAAP net income because of deferred tax temporary differences adjustments.
-Deferred tax temporary differences may include differences for state taxes and joint venture interests.
+The entities taxable net income will differ from U.S. GAAP net income because of deferred tax temporary differences adjustments arising from net operating losses and unrealized appreciation and deprecation of securities held.
+Deferred tax assets and liabilities are measured using enacted corporate federal and state tax rates expected to apply to taxable income in the years in which those net operating losses are utilized and the unrealized gains and losses are realized.
+Deferred tax assets and deferred tax liabilities are netted off by entity, as allowed.
+The recoverability of deferred tax assets is assessed and a valuation allowance is recorded to the extent that it is more likely than not that any portion of the deferred tax asset will not be realized on the basis of a history of operating losses combined with insufficient projected taxable income or other taxable events in the taxable blockers.